 Student liaisons are your connection to the SWG faculty and the program in general.
-Contact them with general questions; ideas about events you might like to organize, such as faculty readings, teas, or movie nights; or anything else on your mind.
+Contact them with general questions, ideas about teas you might like to organize, faculty readings, movie nights, or anything else on your mind.

 Lucinda is a SWG major with an additional concentration in Community Engagement & Social Change.
 Her focus is in Women, Race, and Culture.
 Her hobbies include tea drinking and reading, probably because she is from Oregon, but ironically she does not like the rain.She also helps run Feminists of Smith Unite!, is a Community Fellow for Arise for Social Justice, and participates in a social justice peer educational theatre troupe.
 She is focusing her studies on the infrastructural disenfranchisement of minority communities.

 Rebecca is a SWG major, an English minor, and a Poetry concentrator.
 Her focus within SWG is on women, race, and culture.
 She is from Claremont, California and lives in Jordan House.
 Rebecca is primarily interested in representations of women and queer people of color in the media, the histories of social movements and activism among women and QPOC, the social construction of race, and immigrant narratives-specifically Asian American women's experiences as part of the diaspora.
 She has been involved in many organizations on campus including the Bridge Program, Prism: Queer Students of Color (co-chair 2012-2013);Weaving Voices, a grassroots organization that creates spaces for students of color to share experiences through art; and Q&A, an organization that advocates the accessibility of Smith to trans women.

 Grace is a sophomore who just declared her SWG major.
 She spent this summer at the ACLU's LGBT/AIDS project in New York, and was involved in the ACLU's most recent same-sex marriage initiatives.
 She is interested in attending law school after Smith.